surge-synthesizer/surge/README.md

 cmake -Bbuild -A x64 -DBUILD_SURGE_JUCE_PLUGINS=TRUE
 ```

-will make a Surge solution file in `build` folder, which contains the standard Surge targets (like Surge-VST3-Packaged)
+will make a Surge solution file in `build` folder, which contains the standard Surge targets (like `Surge-VST3-Packaged`)
-and also the SurgeEffectsBank targets (Surge-Effects-Bank-Packaged).
+and also the SurgeEffectsBank targets (`Surge-Effects-Bank-Packaged`).
 You can then build using your platform favorite approach.
-A portable approach is
+A portable approach is:

 ```
 cmake --build build --config Release --target Surge-Effects-Bank-Packaged
 ```

-building this target will create `build/surge_products` directory which contains the platform specific targets.
+Building this target will create `build/surge_products` directory which contains the platform specific targets.
 For instance,
-on macos it contains
+on macOS it contains :

 ```
 SurgeEffectsBank.app